 El Nido Tour C

-Tour C is all about beautiful beaches and snorkeling.
-It showcases the perfect paradise that El Nido is, and it does this through the beaches on its itinerary.
+Tour C is all about beautiful beaches and snorkeling and is one of the best El Nido tours.
+It showcases the perfect paradise that the Philippines is, and it does this through the beaches on it’s itinerary.

 It is also the tour that’s most affected by adverse weather conditions.
 As a result, some of the destinations on Tour C’s itinerary may be inaccessible.

 I thoroughly enjoyed Talisay Beach and Hidden Beach.
 Helicopter Island and Matinloc Island weren’t all they’re made out to be, but overall it was a great tour with incredible sights.

 Tour C is also slightly further from El Nido but for only $25, its definitely worth it.
 You can find the best El Nido Tour C deals here.

 Helicopter Island is the first stop on the for El Nido Tour C itinerary.
 When looking at the island from a distance, you will notice it’s odd shape, which of course looks like a helicopter.

 To be honest, I wasn’t exactly blown away by this beach.
 It didn’t quite meet my “perfect paradise” standards, with its large crowds, mediocre snorkeling and not so white-sandy shores!

 But, in the island’s defense, it was rather windy when we arrived (and there had been a typhoon 2 days before), so perhaps I’m being too harsh.